-Table 4 reports how increasing a block's distance from security headquarters affects residents' reports of state and combo governance and legitimacy in 2019.
+Table 4 reports the effects of increasing a block's distance from security headquarters on residents' reports of state and combo governance and legitimacy in 2019.
 We scale the treatment variable so that the estimates reflect the effects of being 100 meters more distant from historical state headquarters.
-Column (1) reports mean state and combo governance in blocks <300 meters from a new border, and Column (2) presents our main specification.
+Column (1) reports mean state and combo governance